-Although we had arrived at 9:30 am, the real action is said to begin around 5 am.
-That’s when designers, florists and other professionals start appearing to select from the first deliveries of the day.
-Many have developed special relationships with particular wholesale establishments over the years who regularly supply them with rare and unusual specimens.
+Although we had arrived at 9:30 am, the real action begins around 5.
+That’s when designers, florists and other professionals start appearing to select from the day’s first deliveries.
+Many have developed special relationships with wholesale establishments over the years who regularly supply them with rare and unusual specimens.

-As we navigated the market, towering palms, clipped yews and upright box temporarily muffled out the noise of the city.
-In front of one store we stopped to admire the wide selection of spring-flowering branches including cherry, forsythia and pussy willows, wrapped tightly in bundles.
-Stacked upright and leaning closely together, they were almost as tall as we were.
+As we walked through the market, towering palms, clipped yews and upright box temporarily muffled the sounds of the city.
+In front of one store we stopped to admire the wide variety of spring-flowering branches including cherry, forsythia and pussy willows wrapped tightly in bundles.
+Leaning closely together, the stacked packages were almost as tall as we were.